-6 men charged in plot to kidnap Michigan Gov. Whitmer
+13 charged in plots against Michigan governor, police

-DETROIT (AP) — Six men were charged with plotting to kidnap Michigan Democratic Gov. Gretchen Whitmer at her vacation home in reaction to what they viewed as her “uncontrolled power,” according to a criminal complaint unsealed Thursday in federal court.
+DETROIT (AP) — Agents foiled a stunning plot to kidnap Michigan Democratic Gov. Gretchen Whitmer in reaction to what they viewed as her “uncontrolled power,” authorities said Thursday in announcing charges in an alleged scheme that involved months of planning and even rehearsals to snatch Whitmer at her vacation home.

+Six men were charged in federal court, while seven others accused of trying to target police and the state Capitol were charged in state court.

-The men plotted for months, consulting and training with militia members, and undertaking rehearsals in August and September, according to the complaint.
-Four of the six men planned to meet Wednesday to “make a payment on explosives and exchange tactical gear,” the FBI said in the court filing.
+The six men charged in federal court plotted for months, consulting and training with members of a group that federal authorities described as a militia, and undertaking rehearsals in August and September, according to an FBI affidavit.

+Four planned to meet Wednesday to “make a payment on explosives and exchange tactical gear,” the FBI said in the court filing.

 The FBI quoted one of the accused as saying Whitmer “has no checks and balances at all.
 She has uncontrolled power right now.
 All good things must come to an end.”

-The government used informants and undercover agents to thwart the alleged plot.
-The six men were arrested Wednesday night and each faces up to life in prison.
-U.S. attorney Andrew Birge called them “violent extremists.”
+The six men charged in federal court were arrested Wednesday night and face up to life in prison if convicted.
+They were due in court Thursday.
+Andrew Birge, the U.S. attorney in western Michigan, called them “violent extremists.”

-The criminal complaint said the plan involved Whitmer and her second home in northern Michigan.

 Whitmer has been praised but also deeply criticized for the state’s response to the coronavirus.
 She put major restrictions on personal movement throughout the state and on the economy, although many of those limits have been lifted.
-The criminal complaint did not mention those orders.
+The Michigan Supreme Court last week said a 1945 law used as the foundation for many of the governor’s orders is unconstitutional.

+The government said the plot against Whitmer was stopped with the work of undercover agents and informants.

 Through electronic communications, two of the alleged conspirators “agreed to unite others in their cause and take violent action against multiple state governments that they believe are violating the U.S. Constitution,” the FBI said.